macleginn/bivaltyp/content/languages/descriptions/Italian.md

 ### Basic clause structure and the transitive construction

 Italian displays the nominative-accusative alignment.
 Nominal core arguments (A, S and O) remain unflagged, so that the distinction between subject and direct object is mainly indicated by word order, which is predominantly SVO.
-By contrast, pronominal object clitics are  used before the verb, come in a fixed order and 3 cases.
+By contrast, pronominal object clitics are used before the verb.
+They come in a fixed order and display three distinct  cases.
 Nominal arguments other than A, S and O are flagged by prepositions.
 Subjects (A and S) are indexed on the verbs.
 In some contexts, participles in analytic constructions also signal the number and gender of the direct object.

 ### Case system

 Italian has no morphological case on nouns.
-Traditionally, personal pronouns are described as javing three case-marked forms: nominative, accusative and dative.
+Traditionally, personal pronouns are described as having three case-marked forms: nominative, accusative and dative.
 However, there are actually further variations in the form of pronouns, depending on the presence of stress and the syntactic environment.

 ## Verb lemmas